720kb/ndm/README.md

 **ndm** is developed and mantained by [720kb](http://720kb.net)

-Feel free to reach us for any info/question, or to support us for the project.
+Feel free to reach us for any info/question, or to support us for the project, will be with you.

 ###I love the Shell, why use an app?